jacobandreas/writing/_posts/2014-04-02-barcelona.md

 register whether there was a waitress named Julia employed some time in the last ten years.
 She seems totally unsurprised by the question.
 "Ah, Julia," she says (<em>Julia</em> with a Catalan <em>j</em>, before she corrects herself and switches to Spanish).
-"Columbian.
+"Colombian.
 Pretty.
 A good worker.
 After ten years maybe not so much anymore.
 She doesn't work here now."

 ---